 There are two main types:

-- Standing Rib Roast (Bone-In): This is the classic holiday centerpiece.
-The bones add flavor and help conduct heat during roasting.
+- Standing Rib Roast (Bone-In): The classic holiday centerpiece.
+The bones conduct heat during cooking, enhancing flavor and creating a natural rack for even roasting.

-- Rollerblade Roast (Boneless): Easier to carve and more uniform in shape, great for even cooking and portion control.
+- Rollerblade Roast (Boneless): Easier to carve and more uniform in shape, ideal for precise portion control and even cooking.

 Why Spice Matters for Your Rib Roast